mitchellh/radar/rationale.md

   exception reporting in desktop applications as well.
 * No backup plans.
 What if their services are down?
 There is no way to log the same exception data to a file for example, as well.
+* No special cases.
+You can't treat certain exceptions differently from others.
+For example: If you turn on email notification for exceptions, _all_ exceptions are sending emails, when you really only care about certain kinds.
+This sort of customization isn't possible with other exception reporting libraries.

 The above are the major points.
 There are other minor areas where Radar improves upon these libraries as well, but for the purpose of this page,